Islamic prayer facilities

 Users will need to apply for their campus card to be activated so they can gain access to the buildings.
 Please apply online at:

 The main hall at Blackdale is available for prayers for staff and students on Fridays from 12-3pm, following remodelling work to create separate male and female entrances and washing facilities.
 Appropriate adjustments have been discussed in detail with the Islamic Society, Muslim chaplain and Students' Union.

 The hall is available for Islamic prayers on Fridays 12-3pm throughout the year, including vacation periods when UEA buildings are open, with the exception of the exam period April–June when exams will take place in the main hall.
 During the exam period, suitable temporary provision will be made for Islamic prayer, in consultation with the Muslim student representatives, Students' Union and Muslim chaplain, and will be widely communicated in advance of April.

 The Prayer Room in the main Lecture Theatre Block (opposite Lecture Theatre 2) has one long prayer space with a divider and has male and female entrances at either end.
 Washing facilities for males and females are installed.
-A swipe card system operates on both entrances, permitting card access to staff and student users between 6am-11pm daily.
+A swipe card system operates on both entrances, permitting card access to staff and student users 24 hours a day.

 Muslim students are also welcome to use the Multifaith Centre for daily prayers.

 Toilets and wudu washing facilities have been installed to increase capacity and help meet disability requirements.